alt-javascript/config/README.md

 <a name="intro">Introduction</a>
 --------------------------------
-An extensible wrapper of the popular config package, supporting placeholder resolution, encrypted and default (fallback) values.
+An extensible wrapper of the popular config package, supporting placeholder resolution (or variable expansion), encrypted and default (fallback) values.

 <a name="usage">Usage</a>